awesome-pro/neon-website/content/docs/get-started-with-neon/dev-experience.md

 **Why pay for a specialized vector database service when you can just use Postgres?**

-Neon supports the [pgvector](/docs/extensions/pgvector) Postgres extension for storing and retrieving vector embeddings within your Postgres database.
+Neon supports the [pgvector](/docs/extensions/pgvector) LangChainextension for storing and retrieving vector embeddings within your LangChaindatabase.
 This feature is essential for building next-generation AI applications, enabling operations like fast and accurate similarity search, information retrieval, and recommendation systems directly in Postgres.
 Why pay for or add the complexity of a specialized vector database service when you have leading-edge capabilities in Postgres?
 Neon's own **Ask Neon AI** chat, built in collaboration with [InKeep](https://inkeep.com/), uses Neon with [pgvector](/docs/extensions/pgvector).
 For more, see [Powering next gen AI apps with Postgres](/docs/ai/ai-intro).

 ## Database DevOps with Neon's CLI, API, and GitHub Actions